Even amid COVID-19, NASA’s Mars 2020 rover is ready for takeoff

 NASA instituted a Safe at Work program that included personal protective equipment and social distancing measures, remote work, scheduling more shifts with fewer people, and more sanitizing steps before entering clean rooms.
 With Perseverance deemed mission essential, its workflow never slowed, even as some NASA centers went into more severe lockdowns when coronavirus outbreaks occurred in those regions.
 Easing restrictions last month resumed work on other missions, like the SpaceX Crew Dragon return on August 2.

 While Bridenstine found it easier to reach people in quarantine, many found it distracting on an ongoing basis.
-“Working in physical isolation is a challenge,” said Adam Steltzner, Mars 2020 Project chief engineer.
+“Working in physical isolation is a challenge,” said Adam Steltzner, Mars 2020 project chief engineer.
 “But we are explorers.
 Our job is to go into the unknown.
 And this is just another example of the unknown—how to make this job happen when you’re doing it largely through a computer screen.”

 NASA marked this challenge with a COVID-19 Perseverance plate, attached to the left side of the rover chassis.
 The graphic on the three-by-five-inch aluminum plate depicts Earth, representing the world facing this challenge together, supported by the healthcare community, illustrated by the medical symbol of the serpent-entwined rod.
 A line depicting a spacecraft’s trajectory rises from Earth toward Mars.